-The Gilbert and Jacki Cisneros Foundation works to cultivate a community that supports Latino education, and our aim is to identify and support the key factors that lead to Latino student success.
+The Gilbert & Jacki Cisneros Foundation works to cultivate a community that supports Latino education.
+Our aim is to identify and support the key factors that lead to Latino student success.

 One of our most recent endeavors has been to fund the analysis entitled, “From Selectivity to Success: Latinos at Selective Institutions,” which examines the profile of Latino students at the most selective institutions in the U.S. and reviews the institutional efforts at four universities in California to frame a better understanding of factors that might explicitly and intentionally support Latino student success.

 Analysis of four of the most selective universities in California, including the University of La Verne, Stanford University, the University of California — Santa Barbara, and the University of California, Berkeley, provide key insights into practices that accelerate Latino student success, including: